BattletechModders/CBTBehaviorsEnhanced/README.md

 * If you are shutdown, you auto-fail Piloting checks.
 Reflect this in Classic Piloting
 * One destroyed leg means movement of 1 MP, no running, gains a +5 PSR modifier, jumping requires a PSR
 * Heat Modifiers are applied dynamically; this means you can fire, raise your heat, and suddenly not be able to move.
 This should be fixed, but requires some state management.
+* Disable `MechEngineer.Features.MoveMultiplierStat` - it will be completely ignored by the revamped heat-based movement logic
+*